mircopergreffi/cloudflare-ddns/README.md

 Simple C application wrapped into a container for updating Cloudflare DNS records.
 It allows you to use Cloudflare as a Dynamic DNS.

-The container is built from scratch and only contains the executable and SSL certficated in order to minimize its footprint.
+The container is built from scratch and only contains the executable and SSL certficates in order to minimize its footprint.

 The uncompressed image size is **5.6MB**.